Fauci warns of serious consequences if US reopens too soon

 Sen. Lamar Alexander, R-Tenn, chairman of the committee, said as the hearing opened that “what our country has done so far in testing is impressive, but not nearly enough.”

-Worldwide, the virus has infected nearly 4.2 million people and killed over 287,000 — more than 80,000 in U.S. alone.
-Asked if the U.S. mortality count was correct, Fauci said, “the number is likely higher.
-I don’t know exactly what percent higher but almost certainly it’s higher.”

-Fauci, a member of the coronavirus task force charged with shaping the response to COVID-19, testified via video conference after self-quarantining as a White House staffer tested positive for the virus.
+Fauci, a member of the coronavirus task force charged with shaping the response to COVID-19, which has killed tens of thousands of people in the U.S., is testifying via video conference after self-quarantining as a White House staffer tested positive for the virus.

 With the U.S. economy in free-fall and more than 30 million people unemployed, Trump has been pressuring states to reopen.